zew/go-questionnaire/README.md

 * No database required.

 * Server side validation.
+An extensible set of number validation functions can be assigned to each field.

 * Client side JS validation is deliberately omitted;
    [a would-be JS client lib](http://www.javascript-coder.com/html-form/form-validation.phtml)

-* Package `systemtest` performs full circle roundtrip - filling out a questionaire and comparing the server JSON file with the entered data.
+* Package `systemtest` performs full circle roundtrip - filling out all available questionaire and comparing the server JSON file with the entered data.
+Both, mobile and desktop version are tested.

+* Load testing script for 50 concurrent requests.

+### Design and Layout

+* Each row can have a different number of columns.

-* Column width for any label or form element can be set individually (`ColSpanLabel` and `ColSpanControl`)
+* Every label and form element has its individual column width (`ColSpanLabel` and `ColSpanControl`)

 * Each label or form element can be styled additionally (`CSSLabel` and `CSSControl`)

 #### Page navigation sequence - special pages

+* Automatic navigation buttons and progress bar are provided for desktop and mobile layout.

+In addition:

 * Pages can be navigated by page number sequence using http params `previous` and `next`